robmurray/experimentsinspark/README.md

 # experimentsonspark
 exploratory development on Spark.
 Using java scala and python.

+## Initial thoughts
+It appears development on spark will end up being a combination of working in the shell (interactive mode) and in an IDE to write the application code. i.e. test out the idea in the shell then convert into app code.

 ## Setting up a spark development environment in intellij

 ### For spark + java